 Fundamentals of Sea Kayaking (FOSK) back to the top

 Looking for a great way to enter the world of Sea Kayaking?
 Paddling the inland waterways of the Pacific Northwest can be fun and safe, providing you have the necessary knowledge and skills.
-In two lecture sessions, you will learn about the boats and related equipment, proper clothing, safety considerations, navigational tools, and resource material.
-In the rescue session, you will learn how to rescue yourself and others, and how to prevent capsizing by using bracing strokes.
-During the lake session you will learn how to use the paddling strokes for maximum efficiency and stability.
+This 4-session class gives you three lake sessions to learn stroke and rescue techniques, and a daytrip where you get to practice all of the above in real-life situations.
+You will learn about the boats and related equipment, proper clothing, safety considerations, and resource material.
+You will learn how to rescue yourself and others, and how to prevent capsizing by using bracing strokes.
+During the stroke sessions you will learn how to use the paddling strokes for maximum efficiency and stability.
 For our saltwater outing, we will choose a location where we can practice working with, against, and across currents, in a tightly controlled situation.
 The emphasis of this class is to build good paddling skills along with good sea-sense.
-No experience necessary.
+No experience necessary, but be prepared to get wet!
+This class will prepare you to deal with paddling inland waters in moderate current and wind conditions.
+Must be at least 18 for the Deception Pass outing, the first 3 lake sessions of the class can be taken by those 16yrs and up.

 Additional: